Tomobodo/extension-parse/README.md

 # Parse

-Provide acces to Parse from OpenFL.
+Provide acces to Parse from OpenFL / NME

 ## Usage